MasWag/FalCAuN/tutorial/tutorial.md

 The main feature of FalCAuN is the combination of BBC and optimization-based falsification.

-BBC (Black-box checking) [Meinke, MLDSA'18], [Peled et al., JALC'02] is a way of testing method that constructs a mealy machine by automata-learning from a black-box system and uses this mealy machine for model-checking of the specifications.
+BBC (Black-box checking) [Meinke, MLDSA'18], [Peled et al., JALC'02] is a way of testing method that constructs a Mealy machine by automata-learning from a black-box system and uses this Mealy machine for model-checking of the specifications.
 Since in general a system like CPS is large and complicated, it is hard to do model-checking to the system directly.
-In contrast, model-checking to the mealy-machine is easier and more light-weighted.
+In contrast, model-checking to the Mealy machine is easier and more light-weighted.

 Optimization-based falsification is a testing method to find a counter-example violating a specification by minimizing a kind of quantitative degree through simulations.
 FalCAuN uses robust semantics of STL formulas as the degree.